Hashout-Technologies/aemg-sites-components/ui.apps/src/main/content/jcr_root/apps/guides-components/components/accessibility/README.md

   * Low contrast mode
   * Reset all accessibility settings
 * Configurable icons for each menu item
-* Accessible button and menu structure with ARIA attributes

 ### Configuration Properties
 1. `./accessibilityIcon` - Path to the main accessibility icon (DAM asset)